nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Current Implementation

 ##### ListCommandParser Class
 The `ListCommandParser` class implements `Parser<ListCommand>` and it is responsible for parsing input arguments with the `parse` method to create a new `ListCommand` object.
 Regular Expressions are used to identify the presence of an input argument in `args`, which takes into account all characters and even special characters.
-If no argument index is found in `args`, a `ListCommand` object which takes in an `Index` of zero base 0 is returned and this 0 value will identify the command as listing all assignments.
+If no argument index is found in `args`, a `ListCommand` object which takes in an `Index` of zero base 0 is returned and this 0 value will identify the command as list all assignments.

 If input argument is found, it is then checked with Regular Expressions whether the argument is in the range 1 to 50 inclusive.
-If so, the string `args` is parsed into an `Index` which is then passed in as the argument to `ListCommand` that is returned.
+If it is within range, the string `args` is parsed into an `Index` which is then passed in as the argument to `ListCommand` that is returned.

 ##### ListCommand Class
 The `ListCommand` class extends abstract class `Command` and it is responsible for listing assignments based on the user's input command.
 It contains static `String` attributes of error messages to be displayed in the event of invalid user input, and an `Index` attribute, `numberOfDays`.
 The constructor of ListCommand takes in an `Index` and its attribute `numberOfDays` is initialized to this value.

 It overrides the method `execute` to return a `CommandResult` object, which provides the result of command execution.
 In the `execute` method, if the zero base value of `numberOfDays` is 0, a predicate `PREDICATE_SHOW_ALL_ASSIGNMENT` is passed into the `updatedFilteredAssignmentList` method of a `Model` object, `model`.
 If the zero base value is not 0, `showLimitedAssignments` method with return type `Predicate<Assignment>` is passed into the `updatedFilteredAssignmentList` method.
 This method uses lambda expressions to filter assignments with deadlines that fall within the number of days window inputted by the user.

 ##### Design Considerations